japaneseTemmie/MusicBot.py-2.0/README.md

 - (Optional, but preferred) A system with lots of RAM (>= 32GB) for many guilds.

-  The Bot caches roles and playlists extensively for faster lookup and lower disk activity at the expense of using more RAM.
+  The bot caches roles and playlists extensively for faster lookup and lower disk activity at the expense of using more RAM.

 Project was tested on the following software: `Python 3.12.3`, `FFmpeg 6.1` and `Linux Mint 22.1`